Map-A-Droid/MAD-docs/installation/phonesetup.md

 # Phone Setup

-You need a phone, rooted with Magisk, Smali patched (optional, but recommended), PogoDroid (only for MITM mode) and RGC installed.
+You need a phone that is rooted with Magisk, Smali patched (optional, but recommended), PogoDroid (only for MITM mode) and RGC installed.

 - Install TWRP
 - Install Magisk